Second Chance for Mr. Cane

-Introduction: I am thrilled to introduce you to Chrissy Renee Antonopoulos of See Through My Eyes.
-Crissy, who hails from Australia is a fabulous young woman who established See Through My Eyes, a nonprofit organization designed to meet the needs of individuals who are blind or sight impaired.
+I am thrilled to introduce you to Chrissy Renee Antonopoulos of See Through My Eyes.
+Crissy, a native of Australia, established See Through My Eyes, a nonprofit organization designed to meet the needs of individuals who are blind or sight impaired.
 As one of the newest Women on the Move, you’ll be hearing Chrissy’s story in October of this year but for today she has permitted me to re-post an article from her blog.
 Enjoy!

 I have been walking a lot more since unwillingly giving up driving.
 I have grown in confidence with walking alone but I still find road crossing difficult.
 I’d given the cane the flick because we just weren’t getting along.
 I haven’t used it in some months now although there has been a little voice in the back of my mind telling me to pull it out again and give it another go.